shahanakattil/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/8-troubleshoot-site-to-site-vpn-gateway-connectivity.md

 ## Review

-In this lab, we performed the following tasks to troubleshoot and resolve connectivity issues between Azure virtual networks using site-to-site VPN gateways:
+In this lab, we performed the following tasks:

 - Tested the Connection